Student Voting Guide | New Mexico

 If you do not have any of these forms of ID at the polls, you will be able to vote a provisional ballot.
 Your vote will be counted if you return and present one of the required forms of ID to your county clerk’s office before 5 p.m. on the second day following the election.

 New Mexico is a no-fault absentee voting state – you do not need to give a reason for voting absentee.
-Your local county clerk’s office (pdf - see page 21 for a listing of clerks) must receive your application no later than the Friday before the election.
+Your local county clerk’s office must receive your application no later than the Friday before the election.
 You may use either the New Mexico absentee ballot application or the federal ballot application to request your absentee ballot.

 Your completed absentee ballot must be received by the county clerk by 7 p.m. on Election Day.
 If you are a first-time New Mexico voter who registered to vote by mail and whose identity was not verified by the state (it usually is verified if you provide your driver’s license or last four digits of your social security number), you will have to send in a photocopy of one of the physical IDs listed above under the Identification section in order to vote absentee.

-As a convenience to voters, New Mexico has early voting beginning on the 3rd Saturday before an election and ending on the Saturday before Election Day.
+New Mexico has an early voting program conducted through in-person absentee ballots, beginning twenty-eight days before the election (2014 General Election: begins October 7) at county clerk offices, the third Saturday before elections (2014 General Election: begins October 18) at alternate sites, and continuing until the Saturday before Election Day (2014 General Election: ends November 1).
 At early voting sites, you can vote any precinct’s ballot for that county.
-You should contact your county clerk’s office (pdf - see page 21 for a listing of clerks) for exact dates, times, and locations.
+You should contact your county clerk’s office for exact dates, times, and locations.

 See, e.g., Apodaca v.
 Chavez, 109 N.M.
 610 (N.M.
 1990); State ex rel.
 Magee v.
 Williams, 57 N.M.
 588, 592 (N.M.
 1953).